top of page

 Natural Remedies for Seasonal Allergies

-There are a number of natural remedies that can help you manage your allergies.
-These include:
+There are several natural remedies for seasonal allergies that can help you manage your symptoms, including:

-• Quercetin: Quercetin is a natural compound found in plants that acts like a superhero antioxidant.
-It helps stop your body's immune cells from releasing histamines, those sneaky chemicals that trigger allergic reactions.
-Scientists think quercetin might be able to help ease those annoying allergy symptoms we all know too well.
-While different supplements work for different people, we can certainly attest to quercetin's effectiveness...it's a must-have in our home during allergy season.
-This quercetin is our family-favorite.
+• Quercetin: Quercetin is a natural compound found in plants that acts as a powerful antioxidant.
+It helps prevent your immune cells from releasing histamines, the chemicals responsible for triggering allergic reactions.
+Scientists believe quercetin may help ease those familiar allergy symptoms.
+While different supplements work for different people, we can certainly vouch for quercetin's effectiveness—it’s a must-have in our home during allergy season.

 • Probiotics: Probiotics are live, healthy bacteria that can help strengthen your immune system and reduce your body’s response to allergens.
 Quality is everything here.
-Probiotics should be refrigerated for best efficacy.
-One of our personal, high-quality favorites is Scdophilus at giprohealth.com
+Probiotics should typically be refrigerated for best efficacy.

 • Honey: Eating raw, local honey might help your body get used to pollen because it has tiny amounts of pollen in it.
 It can also help soothe a sore throat and reduce inflammation.